 Welcome to Breastfeeding FAQS and thank you for letting me participate in your breastfeeding journey.

-This website contains all of the knowledge I accumulated in 25 years of caring for breastfeeding families.
 I know the information on this website will help you because it has helped so many others.
 Indeed, my patients and students often asked if I had an online breastfeeding resource and were the inspiration for Breastfeeding FAQs.

 Many mothers worry about breastfeeding and their babies' behaviour, even though all is well.
 Knowing what is normal can settle this worry and prevent unnecessary visits to health-care providers, tests, medication, and even early weaning.
 For this reason, nearly half of the website's information concerns normal babies and how they breastfeed.